Vokabeln

 • Chegg Flashcards [1/14/24 the flashcard function was being updated and not available] Study in flashcard or multiple choice mode.
 Make your own cards, or browse a large database of shared sets.
 There seem to be few or no limitations on the free version.

-• Memrise.com Listed here only for teachers who remember how useful is was in the past: the site no longer offers the ability to create mnemonics to accompany cards, and has been made essentially unusable.
+• Memrise.com Listed here only for teachers who remember how useful this site was in the past: it no longer offers the ability to create mnemonics to accompany cards, and has been made essentially unusable.

 • Other lists of flashcard sites/apps: